shamroz12/Human-Brain-Gene-Regulatory-Network-Analysis-GSE5281/README.md

-# Human Brain Gene Regulatory Network Analysis (GSE5281) — Example Project
+# Human Brain Gene Regulatory Network Analysis (GSE5281)

 **Note:** This repository contains results created for demonstration and presentation purposes.
 The plots and hub genes below are generated from a simulated expression matrix.